Striking New York City nurses reach deal with hospitals | Health

 - United States

-Two hospitals have reached a tentative contract agreement with thousands of striking nurses, the nurses' union announced on Thursday.
+Two New York City hospitals have reached a tentative contract agreement with thousands of striking nurses that ends this week's walkout that disrupted patient care, officials announced on Thursday.

 The union has stressed staffing levels as a key concern, saying that nurses who laboured through the gruelling peak of the coronavirus pandemic are stretched far too thin because too many jobs are open.